rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 and constant friction among people who are depraved in mind and deprived of the truth, imagining that godliness is a means of gain. ^0605

-But godliness with contentment is great gain, ^0606
+Now there is great gain in godliness with contentment, ^0606

 for we brought nothing into the world, and we cannot take anything out of the world. ^0607